NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 # Database Schema

+### DATABASES

+**SQLite3**

+SQLite is a lightweight relational database management system.
+It's Django's default database management system, so once you create a Django project, an SQLite database is automatically created, which allows the user to store data locally and run tests.
+SQLite is embedded on the end-program (Django) as opposed to being a ['client-server' database engine](https://en.wikipedia.org/wiki/SQLite).

+**PostgreSQL**

+PostgreSQL is a relational database that is synced to the live Heroku application and facilitate the data exchange in the site.

 Below is a table of my `User_Posts` Model, which I am demonstrating as an example of the database schematic.
 Please note the variations in Field Type and Validation as the the model can be associated with other models, making the database fluid and interchangeable, which is a key tenet when working with data that is constantly changing and adaoting.